jameshughes89/cs4XX-EvolutionaryComputation/site/topics/particle-swarm-optimization/pso.rst

     :align: center
     :target: https://en.wikipedia.org/wiki/Particle_swarm_optimization

-    Particles moving through a two-dimensional space with a third dimension, a function of the two-dimensions, being represented by colour.
-In this example, the particles are trying to move towards positions that minimize the the third dimension.
-Arrows associated with each particle represents the particle's velocity.
-Over time, the particles, although acting independent, while also being influenced by particles within the population, cluster around the global minimum.
+    Particles moving through a two-dimensional space moving towards, in this example, points that minimize some function :math:`f(x, y)`.
+Arrows associated with each particle represents its velocity.

 Representation